 4. Global consumer expenditure on apparel and footwear is projected to reach USD 2.9 trillion by 2029, a 20.44% increase from 2024 to 2029.
 Enterprise App

 5. Most parents of children between the ages of 0 and 15 spend less than $500 on their children.
-Nonetheless, 13 to 15 years old and 0 to 2 years old spend at least $500 annually on clothing shopping.
+Nonetheless, 13 to 15-year-olds and 0 to 2-year-olds spend at least $500 annually on clothing shopping.
 Enterprise App

 6. Teenagers between the ages of 18 and 19 spend the most on clothing annually ($1,300 to $2,000), followed by those between the ages of 15 and 17 ($800 to $1200) and 12 and 14 ($500 to $700).
 Enterprise App

-7. While some American Gen Z consumers prefer big-box stores like Target, Walmart, Costco, and others, the majority of Gen Z clothing shoppers prefer to shop online at Amazon (17%), Lulu's, and ASOS.
-Department stores and fast fashion stores are preferred by 13% of consumers equally.
+7. While some American Gen Z consumers prefer big-box stores like Target, Walmart, Costco, and others, most Gen Z clothing shoppers prefer to shop online at Amazon (17%), Lulu's, and ASOS.
+Department stores and fast fashion stores are preferred by 13% of consumers.
 While the rest of them prefer second-hand shopping.
 Enterprise App

 8. Even consumers in the 25–34 age range prefer to shop at department stores, big box stores, and online.
 Enterprise App